Simple Imputation Rules for Prediction with Missing Data: Contrasting Theoretical Guarantees with Empirical Performance

-which agrees with the Bayes-optimal estimator $\mathbb{E}[Y | \bm{X}_{2:d} = \bm{x}_{2:d}, M_1 = 1 ]$ iff $\alpha(\bm{x}) = 1$.
 Again, $\alpha(\bm{x})$ corresponds to the posterior probability that $X_1$ was missing in the original observation given that $X^{\mu}_1 = \mu(\bm{x}_{2:d})$.
-In other words, Theorem \ref{thm:impute.discrete} indicates that consistency is achieved as long as the predictor can almost surely de-impute, that is properly guess after imputation whether $X_1$ was originally missing or not.
+In other words, Theorem~\ref{thm:impute.discrete} indicates that consistency is achieved as long as the predictor can almost surely de-impute, that is properly guess after imputation whether $X_1$ was originally missing or not.
 This discussion can be summarized by the following corollary: